ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 For our current purpose instead, we know that we will generate a very simple and reduced helper script that will only require to access *System* and *Models.Core*.
 Please remove the other namespace imports from the top of the script.

-Subsequently, please rename the placeholder class *Script* to ``CropSequenceEnforcer``, as this clearly documents the purpose of our class.
+Subsequently, please rename the placeholder class *Script* to *CropSequenceEnforcer*, as this clearly documents the purpose of our class.

 Next, we will define two private string variables to keep track of the last two grown crops.
-Initially, these variables should be set to *null*, as we consider that no crops have been grown prior to the start of the simulation.
+Initially, these variables should be set to *null*, as we consider that no crops have been grown prior to the simulation start date.

 .. code-block:: csharp
    :caption: Storage variables for previously grown crops